living shoreline © Daniel Pullen

 The Coastal Federation works at the grassroots level to engage people from all walks of life in ensuring a healthy future for our coast.

 Those on-the-ground demonstration projects include stormwater retrofits, living shorelines, large-scale wetland restoration projects, oyster reef restoration projects, and more.
-Over the years, the federation has restored miles of living shorelines, thousands of acres of wetlands, and hundreds of acres of oyster reef.
-Individual projects can be quite large as well, and require significant funding to implement.
+Over the years, the Federation has restored miles of living shorelines, thousands of acres of wetlands, and hundreds of acres of oyster reef.
+Individual projects can also be quite large, and require significant funding to implement.

 yearamount